-The Pro and Pro XL models have an additional set of Quickset Buttons on the Lower Right Handrail assembly.
+The Pro and Pro XL models (Standard Handrail Models) have an additional set of Quickset Buttons on the Lower Right Handrail.

-Quickset buttons allow the user to quickly adjust the Incline (2) as well as Speed (3) settings.
+Quickset buttons allow the user to quickly adjust the Incline (3) as well as Speed (4) settings.

-Sensor Grips (4) located on the front cross bar that transmit the user's heart rate.
+Sensor Grips (5) located on the front cross bar that transmit the user's heart rate.